vgwb/IEEDO/docs/gamedesign/minigame_merge.md

 ![](img/minigame_merge.excalidraw2.png)

 **Type**
-score as much as you can by merging suqares.
+score as much as you can by merging squares.

-difficulty:
+**Difficulty:**
+the level (1-100) changes automatically this parameter:
-- easy: give a number likely in the board
+- level 0: give a number likely in the board.
-- normal: give a random rumber
+- level 100: give a real random rumber.

 **Result**
-high score
+high score and level

 **UI**
 - Board: grid 5x5